bicCluster/learning-cluster/README.md

 * Can you ping the localhost? (ping localhost/127.0.0.1)
 * Can you ping other local hosts (hosts on the local network) by IP address?
 How about hostname?
 (Related command: ping)
 * Can you ping hosts on another network (Internet)?
-(Related command: ping) All your are doing is going either up or down the network model layers.
+(Related command: ping) All you are doing is going either up or down the network model layers.

 ## Explanations about several useful command